 Well, you are not alone.
 Research by the Roanoke Times reports that approximately 78% of Americans who have pets travel with them each year.

-The big question is, are you prepared if you are taking that journey on a plane or in your car with your dog?
+The big question is, are you prepared to take that journey on a plane or in your car with your dog?

 Over the last three decades, I’ve made hundreds of trips with my dogs.
-I’ve learnt crucial lessons to make your furry friend feel at home away from home.
-I’ve put together these tips you need to consider while traveling with the pet for proper containment, adequate control, most comfort and proper feeding.
+I’ve learned crucial lessons to make your furry friend feel at home away from home.
+I’ve put together these tips you need to consider while traveling with the pet for proper containment, adequate control, comfort, and proper feeding.

 Let’s dive right in, guys!